 I begin this message with a warm welcome to our new students.
-We look forward to introducing you to the UVA family and all the opportunities that await you as a member of this community.
-I've enjoyed meeting you and your parents over the summer, and I am anticipating the many ways in which you will be contributing to this special place.
+We look forward to introducing you to the UVA family and all the opportunities that await you as a member of this special community.
+I've enjoyed meeting you and your parents over the summer, and I am anticipating the many ways in which you will contribute to the University and the surrounding community.

-I turn now to a different topic.
-These first few days before classes begin are busy, but they also offer a few moments for reflection about the upcoming year, the goals you have set for yourself, and how you would like the next few months to unfold.
-I recognize, too, the desire of many to celebrate being back with friends you haven't seen for several months.
+These first few days before classes begin are hectic, but they also offer a few moments for reflection about the upcoming year, the goals you have set for yourself, and how you would like the next few months to unfold.
+I recognize, too, the desire of many to celebrate being back with friends you haven't seen over the summer.

 This is a strong community and you are the heart of it.
 I am looking forward to a safe and fulfilling year for each of you, and I wish you the very best as you begin the new academic year.